What is Wikidata?

 - Feel comfortable describing Wikidata to colleagues.

-- Learn about Wikimedia projects (e.g. Wikipedia, WikiCommons) and Wikidata is related to them.
+- Learn about Wikimedia projects (e.g. Wikipedia, WikiCommons) and how Wikidata is related to them.

-- Know why linked open data is important in my work as a cataloging or teaching librarian.
+- Know why linked open data is important to librarians.

-- Know able identify components of a Wikidata item page, how Wikidata is organized and how to navigate in it.
+- Be able to identify components of a Wikidata item page, how Wikidata is organized and how to navigate a Wikidata item.

 What is Wikidata?

 Wikidata contains various data types (e.g. text, images, quantities, coordinates, geographic shapes, dates).
-The data can be queried via a query interface called SPARQL, which we will cover later in this lesson.
-Data is published under the Creative Commons Public Domain 1.0 license.
-It can be modified, copied, and distributed without permission.
+The data can be viewed in a web browser, but it can also be queried via a query interface called SPARQL, which we will cover later in this lesson.
+Data on Wikidata is published under the Creative Commons Public Domain 1.0 license.
+Thus, the data can be modified, copied, and distributed without permission.

-Wikidata also contains authority files, bibliographic data, and other content normally managed in library databases.
+Wikidata also contains authority files, bibliographic data, and other content that can similarly be found or managed in library databases.

-Importantly, Wikidata can be interlinked to other open data sets on the linked data web.
+Importantly, Wikidata can be understood as linked open data, which can be connected to other open data sets on the web.

 Motivation and “Why should I use Wikidata”